(A) Policy statement and purpose

 (xiii) All staff and graduate students working in the office of the dean of students;

-(xiv) All staff and graduate students who work for intercollegiate athletics (including assistant coaches and other volunteers within athletics);
+(xvi) All staff, graduate students, and tier one volunteers who work for intercollegiate athletics (including assistant coaches and other volunteers within athletics);

-All who fall under the category of "mandatory reporter" must attend an in-person training and complete online trainings as defined by the university.
+All who fall under the category of "mandatory reporter" must attend and complete in-person or online trainings as defined by the university.

 (c) All other employees